atiya0419/Image-Slider/README.md

 # Setup and Installation

 No special installation is required.
-Simply open the index.html file in any modern web browser.
+Simply open the `index.html` file in any modern web browser.

 # Customization

-- To add more images, insert new <div class="carousel-slide"> elements inside the .carousel-container.
+- To add more images, insert new `<div class="carousel-slide">`elements inside the `.carousel-container`

-- Modify styles in styles.css to change appearance, animations, or layout.
+- Modify styles in `styles.css` to change appearance, animations, or layout.

-- Update script.js to adjust transition speeds or effects.
+- Update `script.js` to adjust transition speeds or effects.

 # License